vircadia/vircadia-docs-sphinx/README.md

 Our main documentation is hosted at https://docs.vircadia.com.

+**Please take a moment to thank or donate to the [active maintainers](https://vircadia.com/contributors-redirector/?redirect=vircadia/vircadia-docs-sphinx) of this repository! ❤️**

 ## Translate

 There are two ways to help with the translation of Vircadia's documentation: